Helen Bond

 Helen Katharine Bond (born 1968) is a British Professor of Christian Origins and New Testament.
 She has written many books related to Pontius Pilate, Jesus and Judaism.

 Biography

-Bond born in 1968 and raised in the North East of England she attended Durham High School She read biblical studies at the Durham University, University of Tübingen, and the University of St Andrews.
+Bond was born in 1968 and raised in the North East of England.
+She attended Durham High School.
+She read biblical studies at the Durham University, University of Tübingen, and the University of St Andrews.
 At Durham, she completed her PhD on Pontius Pilate under the supervision of James Dunn.

 From 1996 to 2000 Bond taught New Testament at the University of Aberdeen, and since 2000 has taught at the University of Edinburgh.

-Since 2011, Bond has served as Director of the Centre for the Study of Christian Origins and, since 2018, she has been Head of the School of Divinity, University of Edinburgh.
+Since 2011, Bond has served as Director of the Centre for the Study of Christian Origins and, she was Head of the School of Divinity, University of Edinburgh from 2018 - 2023.
+She currently serves as Professor of Christian Origins at the New College.

 She is a member of the Church of Scotland (Falkirk Old Parish Church) and is married to Keith Raffan.
 Together, they have two children, Katriona and Scott.

-Bond was elected a Fellow of the Royal Society of Edinburgh in March 2021.
+Bond was elected a Fellow of the Royal Society of Edinburgh (FRSE) in March 2021.

+Since 2023, Bond has co-hosted a successful podcast with journalist David Roos.
+Biblical Time Machine is a podcast with weekly episodes, discussing the social, political and theological history of the Bible and adjacent texts.
+Bond and Roos centre episodes around the shtick that they are travelling back in time, generally to Judea in the first century CE.
+They often invite expert guests to speak on different aspects of ancient history.

+Reception

+Bond's work has been praised by various scholars, including Craig Keener, Chris Keith, Joan E. Taylor, and Jens Schroter.
+Alan Kirk demurs with her views about ancient media.